Skip to main content

 An exception to the multiple offer ‘rule’ is when a buyer is very interested in a property and just offers over list price to make sure they get the home.
 When a home is priced properly, some buyers will not mind paying a little over list price to get what they want – even if no one else is competing for the home at the time.
 Perhaps the buyer anticipates a lot of interest in the home or they have recently lost a home to other competitors in a multiple offer situation and don’t feel like getting burned again.
 This is also a very rare occurrence, though.

-When we purchase our first condo, we paid much more than list price in a bid against other buyers.
-In fact, we paid 13% more than the sellers were asking because 6 other people wanted the condo as well.
+When I purchased my first condo, we paid much more than list price in a bid against other buyers.
+In fact, we paid 13% more than the sellers were asking because six other people wanted the condo as well.
 We counted ourselves lucky because this was May of 2006 and at the time, prices were climbing faster than anyone had ever seen in Edmonton.
+Our condo was literally worth more than we paid for it weeks after purchasing it – even considering we had purchased it above list price.
+In other words, while people may be uncomfortable paying more than list price, in fast-changing markets it can be hard to know what the true value of a property is based on supply and demand.

 Leave a Reply